-As described above in the details of the SGTP Docket, DEC has followed a studied and deliberate plan for installing AMI, including the AMI Phase 1 and Phase 2 projects, and the AMI Expansion 2015 project.
-With regard to AMI Phase 1 and 2, DEC explained that it initiated the project in 2013.
+As described above in the details of the SGTP Docket, DEC has followed a studied and deliberate plan for installing AMI, including the AMI Phase 1 and 2, DEC explained that it initiated the project in 2013.
 Leveraging grant funds from DOE, DEC replaced aging AMR with AMI in North Carolina and South Carolina.
 Phase 2 was completed in the first quarter of 2015, bringing the total of installed AMI meters to about 313,500 in North Carolina.
 In DEC's AMI Expansion 2015, DEC pursued a limited-scope AMI project to install approximately 181,000 AMI meters to serve residential customers in the Charlotte Metro area.
 That project was completed in July 2016.
 As of September 2016, DEC had cumulatively installed about 527,391 AMI meters.
 After gaining substantial knowledge about AMI provided by the installation of more than 500,000 AMI meters, DEC made a decision in late 2016 to begin full scale deployment of AMI in North Carolina, and began implementing that decision in early 2017.